 What if I left “Automatically send diagnostic data to FixMeStick Technologies Inc.” checked?

 Diagnostic data includes technical specifications of your computer (e.g. computer make and model, amount of RAM, file system type), and the StartMeStick’s attempt to boot on it.
 We use this data to diagnose issues preventing the StartMeStick from starting properly.
 This data is not personally identifiable.
 There is still no tracking of what you do.

 How does the StartMeStick compare to my regular browser’s Private Browsing features, e.g. Incognito Mode?

 Most modern web browsers contain a Private Browsing feature, e.g. Chrome’s Incognito Mode or Microsoft Edge’s InPrivate mode.
 The general principle common to each is the browser creates a new and temporary browsing session that is isolated from your regular session and all the profile specific user data within it.

 The StartMeStick is like Private Browsing mode, but for your whole computer.
 Every time you use the StartMeStick it is a new and temporary session that is isolated from the rest of your computer and all its profile specific user data within it.
 When you shut down the StartMeStick nothing from that session is saved to your computer or to the StartMeStick.
 That’s what we mean by the StartMeStick goes back to brand new after each use.

-If you sign in to Chromium to sync your profile data from your other computers where you use Chrome, you import all that profile and personal data into Chromium and into StartMeStick for that session.
+If you sign in to Chrome to sync your profile data from your other computers where you use Chrome, you import all that profile and personal data into Chrome and into StartMeStick for that session.
 When you shut down the StartMeStick none of that data is saved on the StartMeStick, but depending on your Chrome sync settings, the data may be saved by Chrome.
 This is the purpose of Chrome sync, afterall.
 You can learn how to control what data Chrome syncs here.